restarian/brace_option/docs/synopsis.md

 **Licensed under:** MIT

-**Bonuses:**

-* Does a good job of unit testing [Brace Umd](https://npmjs.org/package/brace_umd) as well as this project.

-**Project aim**

-The primary purpose of this library is to create option like data within a prototype for user operation.
+### The primary purpose of this library is to create option like data within a prototype for program operation.

+### Usage instructions

 The library provides a member which returns an Object to be used in a prototype.
 The returned Object contains a few additional methods which operate on the prototype.
 Below are the members which are created with the library return Object.

-**clear** - *[string, ...]*
+**clear([string, ...])**

 * The clear member should be called with no parameters or with zero to many string parameters.
-All of the properties added with the original constructor (the usable members), will have the values reset to the current prototype value.
-An empty call clears all of the usable values while only those properties matching the strings passed in will be reset if parameters are passed in.
+All of the properties that were added with the original constructor (the option members), and any added with the *add_qualifier()* member, will have the values reset to the current prototype value.
+An empty call clears all of the option values while only those properties matching the strings passed in will be reset if parameters are passed in.
 This member is idempotent.

-**proto_extend** - *[object]*
+**proto_extend(Object)**

 * This will extend the current prototype it is attached to with a complete description of the passed in Object.
-These properties are not added as usable members.
+These properties are not added as option members as this is a convenience member.

-**extend** - *[object]*
+**extend(Object)**

 * This will extend the returned Object with a complete description of the passed in Object.
-These properties are not added as usable members.
+These properties are not added as option members as this is a convenience member.

-**add_qualifier** - *[string]*

-* Adds a property to the current list of usable members.

-**add_hidden_qualifier** - *[string]*
+**add_qualifier(qualifer, alias)**

-* Adds a hidden property to the list of members.
-This should be used when a getter/setter returns a value which is supposed to be a usable member.
+* Adds a property to the current list of option members.
+This method also accepts a an alias as the second argument which will be cleared whenever the first one is.
+This is usefull when using getters and setters within the option data.
+The alias qualifier does not show up in the *list()* output.

-**remove_hidden_qualifier** - *[string]*

-* Removes a hidden qualifier from the list.

-**remove_qualifier** - *[string]*
+**remove_qualifier(qualifer)**

-* Remove a property from the current list of usable members.
+* Remove an entry from the current list of option members.
+This will also remove any aliased properties from the list.

-**list** - *[]*
+**list()**

-* This will return a prototype de-coupled Object which contains all of the current usable properties.
-Updating this Object directly is not advised.
-All of the values are null as the qualifiers are the significant data.
+* This will return an array which contains all of the current option qualifers.

 **Basic example of Brace Option usage:**